Drunk Driving Accidents Causing Death

 - they should not be drinking and driving, and

-- if they do and they kill somebody, they're going to be responsible for murder.
+- if they do and kill somebody, they're going to be responsible for the murder.

 Reckless Driving Causing Death

 So, that's one thing that can happen.
-There are others things that can happen where someone could be charged with vehicular manslaughter based on a situation where there's no alcohol involved.
+Some others can happen where someone could be charged with vehicular manslaughter based on a situation where there's no alcohol involved.

-Maybe they're racing down the street or traveling at an extremely fast speed which is very dangerous to human life and they end up getting in an accident and killing somebody.
+Maybe they're racing down the street or traveling at a breakneck speed which is very dangerous to human life, and they end up getting in an accident and killing somebody.
 I've seen vehicular manslaughter cases filed out of that factual scenario.

 Defending Vehicular Manslaughter Cases

-So, if you or a loved one is being investigated, has been arrested or charged with vehicular manslaughter in the San Fernando Valley court area, you've come to the right place.
+So, if you or a loved one is being investigated, arrested, or charged with vehicular manslaughter, you've come to the right place.